-How did you become this way?
+How did you become depressed?
 What can you do about it?

 How you fall into depression is not clear.
 There are many things that can push you in this direction: